-Exports in the year to August 2020 were impacted by the pandemic, with an overall decline in most destinations.
-Export growth was recorded in the export markets of Canada (33.2%), China (20%) and Middle East (0.7%).
+Exports in the year to June 2022 saw growth after the decline experienced through the Pandemic.
+Export growth was recorded in the export markets of Canada (21%), India (60%) and the United States (36%).

-PROPORTION OF TOTAL GSP BY INDUSTRY (2019-2020)
+PROPORTION OF TOTAL GSP BY INDUSTRY (JUNE 2022)